jpswade/jpswade.github.io/_drafts/devops-best-practices.md

 DevOps is a movement.
 There's [no certificate, role, set of tools or prescriptive process](https://sites.google.com/a/jezhumble.net/devops-manifesto/).
 There's no specification, it's not a product, or job title.
 There's no one true voice on what DevOps is or isn't.
 It's about attitude, ideas, customs and behaviours.
 Culture, paradigms and philosophy.
 It's a way of thinking, a way of doing and a way of being.
 Practicing as well as preaching.
 It's a conversation.
 It's about taking the best experiences and sharing those with others.

-There are some very important qualities, approaches and techniques that have proven to work, that everyone should be aware of, they are the best practices.
+There are some very important qualities, principles and techniques that have proven to work, that everyone should be aware of, they are the best practices.

 Let's explore those...